How can External Dispute Resolution (EDR) schemes help?

 If you are still uncertain or need more help contact a financial counsellor.

 What if the creditor or business won’t help me?

 You can complain to one of the External Dispute Resolution schemes (EDR).

-If the business is not in an EDR scheme, you could try community mediation services (see 'Community Mediation Services').
-If the business has already served you with a Final Notice of Claim (Form 1A) or commenced legal proceedings against you (Form 1), mediation is available through the Magistrates Court, which provides another way to settle your dispute.
+If the business is not in an EDR scheme, you could try a community mediation service.
+If the business has already served you with a Final Notice of Claim (Form 1A) or commenced legal proceedings against you (Form 2 or Form 3), mediation is available through the Magistrates Court, which provides another way to settle your dispute.